This page includes information on:

 To submit a Claim, you can:

-• Download a fillable PDF or use a printed version.
-Complete, sign and date the Claim Form, then submit it along with a copy of your ID and copies of any required supporting documentation, to the Administrator by:
+- Download a fillable PDF or use a printed version.
+Complete, sign and date the Claim Form, then submit it along with a copy of your government-issued identification (ID) and copies of any required supporting documentation, to the Administrator by:

 Newmarket, Ontario L3Y 0H9